Semi-Supervised Active Learning for COVID-19 Lung Ultrasound Multi-symptom Classification: Methodology

 \subsubsection{Human-machine interaction}

-In this section, given the selected samples and pseudo labels, a human-machine interface is designed for the convenience of annotations.
+Given the selected samples and pseudo labels, a HMI is designed for annotators to judge the correctness of annotations and revise the annotations if they are not consistent with the symptom examples.
 To better understand the HMI, we illustrate the interface in Fig. \ref{interface}.
-The first row is the pipeline of pseudo-label generation, which is the background logic of the interface.
-The second line is the user interface, which would exhibit examples for each label and the selected image.
+The first row is the pipeline of pseudo-label generation, which is the backend of the interface.
+The second row is the user interface, which exhibits examples for each label and the selected image.
 Besides, the annotations would be made as defaults according to the pseudo label.
-The human annotator only needs to judge if the default annotations are consistent with the examples.
+The human annotator only needs to judge whether the default annotations are consistent with the symptom examples.